xingty/rcode-go/README.md

 ## Installation

+### *nix
 1. **Install GCode**:

-   To install or update nvm, you should run the install script.
+   To install or update gcode, you should run the install script.
 To do that, you may either download and run the script manually, or use the following cURL or Wget command:

    ```shell
    curl -o- https://raw.githubusercontent.com/xingty/rcode-go/refs/heads/main/install.sh | bash